Zikrism: Origins

-The Zikri faith developed in Makran in the late 16th-century.

-Zikris believe in a Mahdi figure known as Nur Pak, or "Pure Light."
-Zikris believe Nur Pak walked the earth before Adam and will return at the end of days to restore true Islam which has been perverted by the Sunnis.
-Some Zikris believe the founder of their sect to be a certain Mullah Attocki, who came from Attock in Punjab and propagated the faith in Makran, although others dispute it.
-According to Stephen Blake, an Afghan named Mulla Muhammad declared himself Mahdi and formed the Zikri movement which faced persecution from the Mughal authorities.
-By the 18th-century, Zikrism virtually achieved the status of state religion in Southern Balochistan.
+The Zikri faith developed within Makran in the late 16th-century.
+Some Zikris believe the founder of their sect to be a "Mullah Attocki", who came from Attock in Punjab and propagated the faith in Makran, although others dispute it.
+According to Stephen Blake, an Afghan named "Mulla Muhammad" declared himself Mahdi and formed the Zikri movement, which faced persecution from local—Imperial Mughal—authorities.
+Some scholars believe that Zikris are an offshoot of a Sufi tradition that branched off from the Ni'matullāhī Sufi order of Iran.

-A number of sources talk about how Sayyid Muhammad Jaunpuri is believed to be or thought to be by some, the founder of Zikrism.
-(Note: Connection of Mohammad Jawanpuri and Zikrism:
+A number of sources discuss how Syed Muhammad Jaunpuri is thought to be by some, the founder of Zikrism, (Note: Connection of Mohammad Jawanpuri and Zikrism: